sustrik/libdill/man/chrecv.md

 Receives a message from a channel.

-The size of the message requested from the channel must match the size of the message sent to the channel.
-Otherwise, both peers fail with **EMSGSIZE** error.
+The size of the message requested from the channel must match thesize of the message sent to the channel.
+Otherwise, both peers failwith **EMSGSIZE** error.

-If there's no one sending a message at the moment, the function blocks until someone shows up or until the deadline expires.
+If there's no one sending a message at the moment, the functionblocks until someone shows up or until the deadline expires.

 **ch**: The channel.